 I think there might be asbestos in my home - what do I do now?

-If you fear Asbestos might be lurking in your pre 2000 home, please get in touch.
+If you fear Asbestos might be lurking in your pre 2000 home, please get in touch to discuss asbestos testing.

 We can carry out a simple sample test if there is an item you are concerned about, or carry out an Asbestos Survey to identify if there is any potential risk from ACMs in your home.